 Climate Control System

 A home with a central HVAC system needs to be checked thoroughly because it provides both heating and cooling and it’s used all year long.
 The outdoor A/C unit should be checked along with the indoor furnace.
 Unusual sounds coming from the vents and ducts in an HVAC system indicate problems with the air filters, fans and other mechanical components.
 The thermostat should be tested to ensure that the HVAC system responds immediately to heat up or cool a home.
-If there is a problem with the system, a company like Cydcom Services Ltd in Edmonton can diagnose the problem and estimate how much it will cost to repair.
+If there is a problem with the system, a company in Orlando can diagnose the problem and estimate how much it will cost to repair.
 Knowing repair costs in advance can help you determine if you are willing to buy the home “as is.”

 Rise to the Rooftop